-Now the silicone tips look a bit strange and are not your normal looking design, more of a mushroom shape.
-The shape is specifically to better match and close the seal on your ear for maximum isolation and comfort.
+Now the silicone tips look a bit strange and are not your normal-looking design, more of a mushroom shape.
+The shape is specifically to better match and closes the seal on your ear for maximum isolation and comfort.

 You get 2 pairs of each size ranging from extra-small size to a huge 3XL (extra-large) version.
 Because there are so many there is a risk of mixing them up upon initial glance so I am glad to read in the manual, (yes you will need that initially), that there are markings underneath to make out which one is which.

 Mind you, the markings are minute so if your eyesight is not great like mine, then be prepared to magnify and use a smartphone flashlight to figure out what each one says.